How Machines Changed Rock - From Joy Division to Nine Inch Nails

 This isn't just the story of a genre.

-The relationship between humans and machines remains one of the most powerful forces in modern sound.
+That relationship between humans and machines remains one of the most powerful forces in

 Your Hosts